Online Optimization Algorithms in Repeated Price Competition: Equilibrium Learning and Algorithmic Collusion: Experimental Analysis

 \subsection{Selected Algorithms}

 In our study, we include $\epsilon$-greedy, UCB, Thompson Sampling, and Exp3, which are widely used and cited in the literature \citep{bubeck2011introduction}.
 All bandit algorithms share similarities.
 First, an action is selected according to some potentially random action-selection rule that is based on past experiences.
 Then, the agent receives a corresponding reward feedback with which it subsequently updates its internal state.
 We describe this generic scheme in the Algorithm \ref{alg:bandit-feedback-algorithm} below.
 All algorithms that we analyze follow this generic scheme while implementing distinct rules for selecting actions and updating their beliefs.
-Details of the algorithms can be found in online supplement \ref{app:algorithms}.
-Typically, the algorithms allow for different variations, and each description describes a family of algorithms.
+Details of the algorithms can be found in appendix \ref{app:algorithms}.